tsunami416604/azure-docs.hu-hu/articles/hdinsight/spark/apache-spark-jupyter-notebook-install-locally.md

 ## <a name="install-pyspark-and-spark-kernels"></a>A PySpark és a Spark kernelek telepítése

-1. A következő `sparkmagic` parancs megadásával határozza meg, hogy hol van telepítve:
+1. A következő parancs beírásával azonosíthatja a `sparkmagic` telepítését:

     ```cmd
     pip show sparkmagic